 Quarterfinals Semifinals Finals

-1st seed 1
+1st seed

-8th seed Winner (or 1st seed) Winner
+8th seed Winner (or 1st seed) 1 47.

-4th seed - VVIIIIEI
+4th seed Winner

 5th seed Winner (or 4th seed) Champion

 2nd seed Champion

-7th seed Winner (or 2nd seed)
+7th seed Winner (or 2nd seed)]

+Winner

-3rd seed Winner
+3rd seed Winner (or 3rd seed)

-6th seed Winner (or 3rd seed) Loser of Semifinals
+6th seed Loser of Semifinals 1

 3rd Place Winner

 Loser of Semifinals

 Once the tournament progresses into the elimination bracket, it becomes single elimination.
 This means only the winners of each round move on to debate the succeeding rounds.
-The losers are eliminated from the tournament.
+The losers are eliminated from the tournament